Greece Moments Greece Moments

 Cape Diapori Beach

-Not far from Maltezana is the striking headland of Cape Diapori, which is home to several small, picturesque bays of red sand and colourful pebbles in the southern section.
+Not far from Maltezana is the striking headland of Cape Diapori, which is home to several small, picturesque bays of red sand and colourful pebbles in its southern section.
 The beaches face northeast, so there is a light breeze here.

 Cape Diapori Beach Maltezana Astypalea